storybookjs/react-native/README.md

 ### Addons

--   [addon-storyshots](addons/storyshots) - Easy snapshot testing for storybook
+-   [storyshots](addons/storyshots) - Easy snapshot testing for storybook
--   [addon-actions](addons/actions/) - Log actions as users interact with components in storybook
+-   [actions](addons/actions/) - Log actions as users interact with components in storybook
--   [addon-comments](addons/comments/) - Comment on storybook stories
+-   [comments](addons/comments/) - Comment on storybook stories
--   [addon-graphql](addons/graphql/) - Query a GraphQL server within Storybook stories
+-   [graphql](addons/graphql/) - Query a GraphQL server within Storybook stories
--   [addon-info](addons/info/) - Annotate stories with extra component usage information
+-   [info](addons/info/) - Annotate stories with extra component usage information
--   [addon-knobs](addons/knobs/) - Interactively edit component prop data in the Storybook UI
+-   [knobs](addons/knobs/) - Interactively edit component prop data in the Storybook UI
--   [addon-notes](addons/notes/) - Annotate storybook stories with notes
+-   [notes](addons/notes/) - Annotate storybook stories with notes
--   [addon-options](addons/options/) - Customize the storybook UI in code
+-   [options](addons/options/) - Customize the storybook UI in code

 ## Contributing

 We welcome contributions to Storybook!
 There are many ways to contribute to this project.
 [Get started here](CONTRIBUTING.md)

+### Development scripts

+#### bootstrap

+Get ready for development and testing - installs dependencies and links packages together using lerna

+#### publish

+Push a release to git and npm - will ask for version in interactive mode - using lerna.

+#### lint

+boolean check if code conforms to linting rules

+`lint:js` will only check js using eslint `lint:markdown` will only check markdown using remark, and code samples using eslint

+You can run `npm run lint:js -- --fix` to autofix js and `npm run lint:markdown -- -o` to autofix markdown.

+#### test

+boolean check if unittests all pass

+You can run `npm run test -- --watch` to run tests in watchmode - uses jest

 ### Backers